mittwoch09/Today-I-Learned/Analysis_Framework/lean-analytics.md

-# Summary of the book "Lean Analytics: Use Data to Build a Better Startup Faster"
+# Lean Analytics: Use Data to Build a Better Startup Faster

 ## PART ONE: STOP LYING TO YOURSELF